-Am I immune to COVID-19 if I have antibodies?
+Am I Immune to COVID-19 if I Have Antibodies?

 If you are curious whether you had COVID-19 in the past then yes, it makes sense to be tested.
 Be aware, however, that some of the tests to date have shown a high number of false positives.

-If you do have antibodies, do not assume you an invulnerable to the new coronavirus; you might be just as susceptible as someone who has no antibodies.
+If you do have antibodies, do not assume you are invulnerable to the new coronavirus; you might be just as susceptible as someone who has no antibodies.

 So even if you do have antibodies, wearing a mask indoors and maintaining social distancing is still key for all of us as we cope with the continued threat from this pandemic.